 There is also a focus on Kurapika, who goes on the hunt to avenge his clan.
 You see him really come into his own and he's an absolute badass in this arc.
 The fights that feature him are some of the best, but it's that fight that sees Chrollo battling it out against Silva and Zeno Zoldyck that sticks in my mind most.
 The scenes featuring Chrollo, in particular, are some of my favorites since he is one of the most interesting characters in Hunter x Hunter.

 Emotionally, I felt myself connected to characters on both the hunter and troupe side, which I appreciated.
 Usually, I find the bad guys in anime to be utterly despicable and unlikable, but not with Hunter x Hunter.
 The Phantom Troupe are comparable, in my opinion, to the Akatsuki in Naruto Shippuden and the League of Villains in My Hero Academia.
 Yeah, what they are doing is wrong, but you still like them anyway.
-They are sophisticated and terrifyingly strong, and it is for these reasons and much more that the Phantom Troupe are one of my favorite groups of villains of all time.
+They are sophisticated and terrifyingly strong, and it is for these reasons and much more that the Phantom Troupe are one of my favorite villain groups of all-time.

 The storytelling and events that occur in the Yorknew City Arc are some of the most memorable in Hunter x Hunter.
 There's a lot of action, but there's a lot of substance and stirring moments in this arc as well.